yiisoft/yii-core/UPGRADE.md

 Changes summary:

-* PHP requirements were raised to 7.1.
-Make sure your code is updated accordingly.
+* PHP requirements were raised to 7.1 and HHVM support dropped.
 * Yii switches to [semver](https://semver.org/) since 3.0.
+* Subtree-split is not used anymore.
+* Dropped Yii own class autoloader in favor of the one provided with Composer.
 * Framework GitHub repository and Packagist package are renamed and split into parts:
     * [yiisoft/yii-core] - this package, the Yii Framework Core.
     * Yii 2.0 development stays at [yiisoft/yii2] repository.